-The reason for increased frequency of emergency airway management was that the most frequent entry site was mandible.
-The airway of most of those patients was managed in the field by general surgeons before referral.
-The need for emergency airway management differed according to entry site.
+The reason for increased frequency of emergency airway management was that the most frequent entry site was

 11.2% of the patients with mandibular entry site required tracheostomy and it was also needed for later reconstructive surgeries.
 The airway of patients with facial gunshot wounds and especially those involving lower third of face must be managed immediately before either extensive edema or bleeding may cause life threatening emergency.